tomlm/CShell/README.md

 * The ability to smoothly invoke processes and pipe
 * Helpers to make it easy to work with the output of processes

-By maintaining the concept of a current folder then all file and folder commands can be expressed using relative paths just like a normal shell.
+By maintaining the concept of a current folder  all file and folder commands can be take absolute or relative paths just like a normal shell.

 You can just create a CShell directly and start working with it